AwesomeGuy88/RFC-913-File-Transfer-Protocol/ReadMe.md

 Computer networks assignment which demonstrates development on the application layer.
-Program opens a TCP connection to the local host (can be changed) at port 13014 and provides the RFC913 file transfer protocol interface.
+Program opens a TCP connection to the local host (can be changed) at port 13014 and provides a file transfer service - the RFC913 protocol.

 <br/>